-Rory Jenkins and Stephanie Courtney, who play Buzz and Gayla, both are famous spokespeople for auto insurance commercials: Jenkins as "Jerry" for State Farm, and Courtney as "Flo" for Progressive.
+Roy Jenkins (Buzz) and Stephanie Courtney (Gayla) are famous spokespeople for auto insurance commercials: Jenkins as "Jerry" for State Farm, and Courtney as "Flo" for Progressive.
 See more »

 See more »

 After the completion of the end credits, a scene showing Eddie Cantrow's (Ben Stiller) bunkmate at camp saying good night and then snorting cocaine (in reference to the deviated septum scene in the film).
 See more »